 Prominent Constituents Reported in the Scientific Literature:

 Cats are attracted to Valerian just like catnip!

-The herb prefers moisture and rich, heavy loam soil.4 Propagation occurs by runners or seed.4 If cultivating the plant and flowering stems appear, cut them off so the plant can shift its energy to the root.4 Then harvest the underground parts in the fall of the same year.4
+The herb prefers moisture and rich, heavy loam soil.4 Propagation occurs by runners or seed.4 If flowering stems appear when cultivating the plant, cut them off so the plant can shift its energy to the root.4 Then, harvest the underground parts in the fall of the same year.4

 You are about to leave the Herb Pharm website.
 The website will open in a new browser window.

 Please select "OK" to continue to the website, or close this box to return to Herb-Pharm.com.OK